How to Write a Cover Letter in 2023 (Layout, Template and Examples)

 Cover Letter Example

-If you are unsure on what a cover letter actually looks like, this sample can be used as a guide or template for creating your own specific cover letter.
+If you are unsure of what a cover letter looks like, this sample can be used as a guide or template for creating your specific cover letter.
 This is designed to give you an idea of the structure and content of a successful cover letter.

 ResumeGenius has a large number of cover letters to utilize.
 Check them out here